 CQC General Meetings

 The monthly general meeting schedule and information about the planned speakers is listed in the Upcoming Meetings section below.
-In 2022, the hybrid meetings accommodate both in-person and online attendees.
+In 2025, the hybrid meetings will accommodate both in-person and online attendees.

 Registration begins at 9:30 am